-- · Combination of HDD and SSD drives with Ceph deployed with dedicated journals. - All SSD drives with Ceph deployed with collocated journals.
+- Combination of HDD and SSD drives with Ceph deployed with dedicated journals. - · All SSD drives with Ceph deployed with collocated journals.

-The expand-storage command is supported only on storage nodes with a combination of HDD and SSD drives.
+The expand-storage command is supported on storage nodes with a combination of HDD and SSD drives and as well as SSD only drives